lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 03:11 PM)_

-> People gave me strange looks on my home planet, and I’m half-elf.
-I’m unsure if it’s the same here, but.... just in case.
+> People gave me strange looks on my home planet, and I'm half-elf.
+I'm unsure if it's the same here, but.... just in case.

 _Iris shrugs._